kanchi2438/Score-Keeper-Repo/README.md

 ## Whats behind the scenes?👀💡

-This repo works purely on javascript, entirely DOM to manipulate the web elements amd update the score
+This repo works purely on javascript, mostly DOM to manipulate the web elements and update the score

 ## What can I do?🤷‍♀️

-Well you are free to fork this repo, edit it as you wish, do suggest and changes I can make and more!
+Well you are free to fork this repo, edit it as you wish, do suggest any changes I can make and more!